Darksearcher/CapstoneProject-MindTeck-/README.txt

 Sources cited:

-Most images of from amazon the rest are listed below:
+Most images are from amazon the rest are listed below:

 http://gadgets-ntech.com/wp-content/uploads/2013/12/ps5.jpg